eli9000/docker-react/README.md

 5. Copies all files from root dir
 6. Runs command 'npm run start'

-## Docker-Compose file
+## Docker-Compose file to run both of our development containers

 1. Builds two 'Services', a web service and a test service
-2. The `volumes` param is like a --watch on certain dirs
+2. The `volumes` param is like a --watch on certain dirs and will auto update on change
-3. Noice how we give the second service **tests** a new command to run
+3. Noice how we give the second service **tests** a new command to run which is easier than running `docker exec -it <CONTAINER_ID> npm run test`

 ---